 It's human nature that individuals and teams with self-esteem set increasingly higher goals for themselves.
 And it's also human nature for teams to overreach their abilities, and they end either taking shortcuts to avoid disappointing themselves and their stakeholders, or fail to deliver what they expected.
 By trying to achieve these goals, teams learn.
 Sometimes such strivings lead to immediate improvement, particularly when the team challenges itself to improve through use of a newfound technique or technology.
 Sometimes, however, the new technique doesn't pan out and the team's performance remains the same or even gets worse.

 Sometimes, the team raises the bar just to raise the bar, either to test the limits or to unconsciously publish its bravado.
-Even these self-challenges can pay off, especially in the short term.
+These self-set performance challenges can pay off, especially in the short term.
 It is more common that these higher levels are unsustainable in the long term and performance reverts to original levels.

 ✥ ✥ ✥